Isle of Wight Local Offer for care leavers

-We have also listed various other organisations that you can go to for help in the links tab.
+We have also listed various other organisations that you can go to for help.

 Hampshire County Council provide a useful online glossary of terms for young people in care and care leavers.
 The glossary provides a list of terms you may hear with an explanation of what the terms mean.

 You have a right to be involved in all decisions about your plans for leaving care.
 You have a right to support from an independent advocate if you are thinking about challenging decisions about the care we give you or the support you receive from other professionals.
 Independent advocates can inform you about your rights and help you to be heard in meetings.
 They are separate from social services.

 Young people can access advocacy support from The National Youth Advocacy Service (NYAS).
 They provide a confidential service and independent advice, information and representation.
 NYAS can be contacted by: